maltesermailo/android_kernel_pantah/Documentation/virt/kvm/arm/mmio-guard.rst

 This relies on a set of hypercalls defined in the KVM-specific range, using the HVC64 calling convention.

+When KVM_FUNC_HAS_RANGE is set, RGUARD_MAP and RGUARD_UNMAP HVCs are
+available.
+Those HVCs take a number of granules as an argument and return (r1) how many of them have been processed.
+If no error occured but less granules have been processed than required, the caller can try again, skipping what has already been covered.

 * ARM_SMCCC_KVM_FUNC_MMIO_GUARD_INFO

     ==============    ========    ================================